 Physical therapists help patients manage pain through manual therapy – massage, joint and soft tissue mobilizations – various strengthening exercises, and prescribing exercise for the patient to do at home.
 Learn more.

 Tai Chi is a Chinese martial art and gentle meditative practice where participants slowly and gracefully move their bodies using flowing movements.
-The practice may help reduce pain related to fibromyalgia, rheumatoid arthritis and osteoarthritis, according to research.
+The practice may help reduce pain related to fibromyalgia, rheumatoid arthritis, and osteoarthritis, according to research, as well as ailments such as lower back pain and multiple sclerosis.

 Non-Opioid Medication and Procedures